-- A white t-shirt (or something else white) to tie-dye. \SLY white t-shirts (\$8) and white bandanas (\$4) are available at the Camp Store. - Pen & Paper - □ Self addressed envelopes/postcards with stamp - Camera - □ Battery operated fan (small clip on) - □ Sensory headphones (Camp can get loud!) - □ Deck of cards & reading material paper/printed materials only - □ Twin sheets & blanket (sleeping bag is essential still for camping trips) - □ Return Campers We invite you to bring your BEAD NECKLACE from previous years so you can continue to personalize it for years to come. - □ 1st time Sherman Lakers will get their bead necklace during closing ceremonies at camp and can begin their Sherman Laker journey! - □ Tuesdays are 'T Day', so bring your tie dyes, tall socks, ties, tank tops, tennis shoes, and everything that begins with the letter 'T'!
+A white t-shirt (or something else white) to tie-dye.
+SLY white t-shirts (\$8) and white bandanas (\$4) are available at the Camp Store.
+Pen & Paper Self-addressed envelopes/postcards with stamp Camera Fan (small clip on) Sensory headphones (Camp can get loud!)
+Deck of cards & reading material - paper/printed materials only Return Campers - We invite you to bring your BEAD NECKLACE from previous years so you can continue to personalize it for years to come.
+Tuesdays are 'T Day', so bring your tie dyes, tall socks, ties, tank tops, tennis shoes, and everything that begins with the letter 'T'!